 As a parent, you can be a positive guiding force in your child’s challenges with test anxiety.
 In addition to the above suggestions, parents can take steps to be coaches in the process.
 Students can pull others into their anxiety, which can be harmful to everyone.
 Coach your student to focus on him or herself rather than engaging with others that are anxious.

 If all else fails, there are still options to help you or your child succeed.
-Consider another option of applying to some test optional schools.
-This helps reduce the anxiety that your score is all important.
+Consider another option of applying test-optional.
+This helps reduce the anxiety that your score is all-important.

 You aren’t alone!